alpaka-group/vikunja/docs/source/index.rst

 vikunja - How to Read This Document
 ===================================

 Generally, **follow the manual pages in-order** to get started.
 Individual chapters are based on the information of the chapters before.
 The documentation is separated in three sections.
 The ``basic`` section explains all concepts of vikunja.
 In the ``advanced`` you will get more details of certain functionalities.
-If you want to provide to the project, you should have a look in the ``development`` section.
+If you want to contribute to the project, you should have a look in the ``development`` section.

 .. toctree::
    :maxdepth: 1